Speech Therapy Treatments For Kids With Nonverbal Autism

 Children who don’t have the developmental issues associated with autism, generally learn to imitate others at a young age.

-This imitation is important for social interactions, and although it often doesn’t come naturally to children with ASD, this skill can be taught.
+Although it often doesn’t come naturally to autistic children, this skill can be taught.

 Start with easy, whole body gestures and work up to complex actions and fine motor skills.